 Kroc Activity Centers

 The Salvation Army operates the Ray and Joan Kroc Corps Community Centers, originally funded by Mrs. Kroc, widow of the founder of McDonald's restaurants.
-The San Diego center opened in 2001, and 27 of the 28 eventual Kroc centers have been completed as of publication.
+The San Diego center opened in 2001, and 26 Kroc centers have been completed as of publication.

 The activities and amenities available to families in the San Diego Center, for instance, include rock climbing, visual and performing arts instruction, a computer lab and computer library, an ice rink and a gym.
 The Kroc center focuses on providing positive experiences for children, families and adults through the various activities.